25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ## Component Life-Cycle Methods

-React life cycle methods are methods that are executed at certain occasions throughout the life cycle of the component.
+React life cycle methods are methods that are executed at certain occasions throughout the life cycle of the component

-These are **available only in Class based components** and not present in functional components.
+These are **available only in Class based components** and not present in functional components

 A `React.Component` subclass must define a `render()` method

-- `render()`: Invoked before the component is mounted and then whenever the [State](#state-management) or [Props](#props) changes.
+- `render()`: Invoked before the component is mounted and then whenever the [State](#state-management) or [Props](#props) changes
   - It should always return React element

 ![Component Life-Cycle Methods](./react_component_life_cycle.webp)

 ### Mounting

-**Mounting** is creating new instance of a component and inserting into the DOM.
+**Mounting** is creating new instance of a component and inserting into the DOM

 Order of method calls on mount: